Click the button and start listening to this article.

 So always post vertical or square videos on Instagram.
 It will get more likes, more comments, and ultimately more leads for your business.

 Tip #2 Give your videos a “behind the scenes” feel

 A lot of times, as a service provider you want to use Instagram to show the best of the best of your business.
 You want to give your audience a glimpse of the internal stuff that’s going on and that makes your business different.

 Insta Stories is a great way to tap into the behind-the-scenes.
 For example, if you’re into the video editing business like me, on your main page on your YouTube you probably want to show awesome videos, the final cuts, right?

 But on your Insta Stories, you can show your video editing process, explain how you cut videos, what video rendering settings you’re using, and stuff that happens before people get to see the finished product of whatever your business is doing.

 And this can be applied to any industry.
 You can film and show your audience your process in your own niche.
 And that way people will know that when they can come back to your IG Stories, they expect to see a certain type of content.
 That’s how you grow your following.

 People expect a certain quality these days when they watch online videos, regardless if it’s on YouTube, Facebook or Instagram.
 Maybe not on TikTok yet, joking 😊.
 Especially from people or brands that are trying to sell them something at the end of the day.

-So, keep in mind that you will need good lighting, a good camera, good audio (yes, even on Instagram) and good video editing.
-These are all think you want to remember when you’re doing IGTV or Instagram Stories.
-It’s really no different than creating other type of videos that you would invest more on, such as product videos, or training videos or any videos that would go on your business website for example.
+So, keep in mind that you will need good lighting, a good camera, good audio (yes, even on Instagram), and good video editing.
+These are all the things you want to remember when you’re doing IGTV or Instagram Stories.
+It’s really no different than creating other types of videos that you would invest more in, such as product videos, or training videos, or any videos that would go on your business website for example.

 The better the quality, the better the results you will see from your video marketing efforts.